PaulAdutwum/PaulAdutwum/README.md

-# Hi there!
-Welcome to my Github!
+#  Welcome to my Github!
 I'm Paul Adutwum, feel free to to call me Paul.
 I am a student at Bates College, studying Computerscience and Mathematics.
 I am interested in Data Science, Machine Learning and Fullstack Development.
 Currently I am seeking internship opportunites for summer 2025.
 Please feel free to connect with me via my email or social media